dipnlik/acaodebolso/README.md

 ## Next steps

-- [x] add refresh button for iOS
 - [ ] improve preview (like in Telegram)
-- [x] add incentive message to buy the game
 - [ ] custom icon
+- [ ] add info on how to install the PWA